 There’s also a chance that your thermostat could be broken.
 In these cases, it’s best to call a furnace professional so they can assess and fix your thermostat.

-A dirty furnace filter
+A dirty air filter

 A problem with your gas supply

-If you have a gas furnace that is not kicking on when the temp drops, it could be an issue with your gas supply.
+If you have a natural gas furnace that is not kicking on when the temp drops, it could be an issue with your gas supply.
 Be sure to check your gas valve and make sure it’s on.
 If your furnace runs on propane, it could be that the tank is low and needs to be replaced.

 In addition, you can check in with your gas supplier.
 Sometimes gas is shut off due to maintenance or a billing issue.